-Ascent Trip ReportThis hike was part of a three and a half week family holiday/vacation in California and along with visiting the ancient bristlecone pines and climbing White Mountain Peak 2 days earlier this trip was part of our acclimatisation regime for Mount Whitney.
+Ascent Trip ReportThis hike was part of a three and a half week family holiday/vacation in California and along with visiting the Ancient Bristlecone Pine Forest and climbing White Mountain Peak 2 days earlier, contributed towards our acclimatisation for Mount Whitney.
 It seems lots of peakbaggers visit Boundary prior to Whitney.

 We descended from the Grandview Campground in the Inyo National Forest to Bishop to replenish our supplies and then headed north aiming for the Queen Canyon/Queen Mine approach.
 The access dirt road south off US Route 6 is very easy to find, opposite the old painted water/fuel tank with "JR" written on the side, but unlike some other TRs we measured it at 2.3 miles east of the CA/NV border.

-The road itself was a challenge: sections narrow with vegetation encroaching (giving the rental car "desert pin-stripes"), one portion well washed by the recent storms with a gulley that needed filling with rocks before our Chevy Tahoe could cross it with all 4 wheels on the ground and several more minor gulleys too.
-Not sure what we would've done if we'd met anything coming down the other way and certainly not suitable for any vehicle without high clearance in its current condition despite what some TRs say.
+The road itself was a challenge: sections narrow with vegetation encroaching (giving the rental car "desert pin-stripes"), various portions well washed by the recent severe storms, one gulley needing filling with rocks before our Chevy Tahoe 4x4 could cross it with all 4 wheels on the ground, and several more minor gulleys too.
+Not sure what we would've done if we'd met anything coming down the other way and certainly not suitable for any vehicle without high clearance in its current condition despite what some previous TRs say.